Published on: 06/10/2021

 The FDA-approved Kymriah, a Novartis product, is the first gene-modified therapy available in the United States for pediatric and young adult patients with acute lymphoblastic leukemia (ALL) and B cell lymphomas.

-The Cancer and Blood Disorders Center at Nicklaus Children's Hospital, is the region's leader in the care of children with cancer and hematologic disorders.
-The center provides state-of-the-art intervention and therapies with a level of clinical experience and patient-focused support that is unmatched in the region.
-The center is recognized for its multidisciplinary, holistic approach to care that places the child and family at the center of a highly coordinated network of specialists who work together to anticipate and meet the needs of the child and family throughout treatment and follow-up care.
+The Cancer and Blood Disorders Institute at Nicklaus Children's Hospital, is the region's leader in the care of children with cancer and hematologic disorders.
+The institute provides state-of-the-art intervention and therapies with a level of clinical experience and patient-focused support that is unmatched in the region.
+The institute is recognized for its multidisciplinary, holistic approach to care that places the child and family at the center of a highly coordinated network of specialists who work together to anticipate and meet the needs of the child and family throughout treatment and follow-up care.